nvnovikov/mailsorter/README.md

 # mailsorter
-custom mail filter and mover to particular mailbox-folder on the IMAP-server.
+Pretty nice - email sorter into a mailbox-folder on the serverside of the IMAP4-mail-server.